-7 Known Limitations
+8 Known Limitations

-- Fast Failover (FFO) is not supported. - Hardware compression SR-IOV is not supported. - Hardware monitoring (on fan speed, system/CPU temperature, etc.) is not supported. - Software SSL can run only on Intel CPUs. - If the Network Interface Card (NIC) type is "i82545em_copper" or "i82545em_fiber", the system will not perform hardware checksums even if the command "system tune hwcksum on" is configured. - The Maximum Transmission Unit (MTU) cannot be set greater than 1500 for vAPV deployed on Microsoft Hyper-V. - Bond is not supported for vAPV deployed on Microsoft Hyper-V. - Trunk Virtual Local Area Network (VLAN) is not supported for for vAPV deployed on Microsoft Hyper-V. - The 8.6.0.x vAPV image does not support downgrades to non-8.6.0.x versions of vAPV images.
+- Fast Failover (FFO) is not supported. - Hardware compression SR-IOV is not supported. - Hardware monitoring (on fan speed, system/CPU temperature, etc.) is not supported. - Software SSL can run only on Intel CPUs. - If the Network Interface Card (NIC) type is "i82545em\copper" or "i82545em\fiber", the system will not perform hardware checksums even if the command "system tune hwcksum on" is configured. - The Maximum Transmission Unit (MTU) cannot be set greater than 1500 for vAPV deployed on Microsoft Hyper-V. - Bond is not supported for vAPV deployed on Microsoft Hyper-V. - Trunk Virtual Local Area Network (VLAN) is not supported for vAPV deployed on Microsoft Hyper-V. - The 8.6.0.x vAPV image does not support downgrades to non-8.6.0.x versions of vAPV images.

-8 vAPV FAQ
+9 vAPV FAQ

-8.1 General
+9.1 General

-• How is vAPV upgraded?
+• How is the vAPV software upgraded?

-For vAPV running as a virtual appliance, the system update is the same as APV, that is, use the command "system update ..." for ArrayOS update.
+For vAPV running as a virtual appliance, the system update is the same as APV, that is, use the command "system update ..." for the ArrayOS update.